Kuhl irrigation (Himachal Pradesh)

-Kuhls are traditional systems of community managed, interconnected gravity flow irrigation systems of Kangra Valley in the western Himachal Pradesh region of India.The Kangra Valley is composed of forested alluvial plains sloping away from the base of the Dhauladhar mountain range falling largely within the sub districts of Kangra and Palampur.
+Kuhls are traditional systems of community managed, interconnected gravity flow irrigation systems of Kangra Valley in the western Himachal Pradesh region of India.

+The Kangra Valley is composed of forested alluvial plains sloping away from the base of the Dhauladhar mountain range falling largely within the sub districts of Kangra and Palampur.
 It is crisscrossed by small streams called nalas and perennial rivers fed by glacial melts called khad, that originate in the Dhauladhar and eventually join the Beas River.
-The Kuls of Spiti and Guls of Kashmir are similar water management systems.
+The Kuls of Spiti and Guls of Kashmir are similar water management systems, helping in proper water supply.

 History

 The kulhs have a history that is 300 years old.
 They are believed to have started during the rule of the Katoch family who is said to have sponsored the largest kuhl systems.
 The names of these kuhls often find their origins in 'raja' (king) and 'rani' (queen) after the royalty who sponsored the construction of the kuhls.
 Since all communities benefited from the kuhls, its construction can be seen as an exercise to garner political power and acceptance.The kuhl management fell under the purview of a family appointed by the ruler, and was often a hereditary post.
 Upon this appointed Kohli falls the prime responsibility of managing the system of kuhls, ensuring that the distribution of water is fair and leading the maintenance of the kuhls....